haseeb-heaven/langchain-coder/README.md

 ![generated_code_ui](https://github.com/haseeb-heaven/LangChain-CoderAI/blob/master/resources/langchain-code-ui.png?raw=true "")

 ## OpenAI Integration
 LangChain Coder AI integrates with [OpenAI](https://openai.com/) to leverage its powerful machine learning models for code generation.
-OpenAI is an AI research and deployment company that aims to ensure that artificial general intelligence (AGI) benefits all of humanity.
-For more details on how LangChain integrates with OpenAI, refer to the [official documentation](https://python.langchain.com/docs/integrations/providers/openai).
+OpenAI is an AI research and deployment company For more details on how LangChain integrates with OpenAI, refer to the [official documentation](https://python.langchain.com/docs/integrations/providers/openai).

 You need Open AI API **Key** to use LangChain Coder AI.
 To get your key, follow these steps:
 ### Get OpenAI API key